vrunge/slopeOP/README.tex.md

 $$S^1_t = \sum_{i=1}^t y_i\quad , \quad S^2_t = \sum_{i=1}^t y_i^2\quad \hbox{and} \quad S^+_t = \sum_{i=1}^t iy_i\quad \hbox{for all} \,\, t \in \{1,...,n\}\,.
 $$

-To address the continuity constraint, we introduce the function $v \mapsto Q_t(v)$ which is the optimal penalized cost up to position $t$ with a last infered value equal to $v$ (at position t).
+To address the continuity constraint by a dynamic programming algorithm, we introduce the function $v \mapsto Q_t(v)$ which is the optimal penalized cost up to position $t$ with a last infered value equal to $v$ (at position t).
 The idea is then to update a set

 $$
 \mathcal{Q}_t = \{Q_t(v), v= v_{min},...,v_{max}\}\,,